Venue: The Pavillion

 Second half was somewhat different, not with standing an early Havant penalty to take the lead (10-13), WP continued to build on their first half performance and were making Havant work hard to live with them.
 What scraps of possession we got were intermittent and largely too far from the WP red zone to enable any real momentum to build.
 Approaching the end of the 3rd quarter, Joel got a card for a high tackle, and this seemed to create the space that WP needed to kick into gear.
 They quickly got another converted try (17-13) and looked set to turn up the pace.
 Happily Havant survived the JK 10min absence unscathed, but for a penalty (20-13). ... and then like many of the games in this league, there was suddenly a burst of WP try scoring, our defence was stretched and through good support running, WP scored twice in relatively quick succession.
 (34-13).
 What had looked like a Losing Bonus Point performance suddenly looked very bleak - Happily in the dying minutes of the game, and probably one of our very few attacking approaches to their line, Alfie Wainscoat managed to get over after a passing move and underlined the potential that this squad has got.
 L34-20 - No points and a few handbags for out troubles!

 Clearly as the coaches will have already identified, if we can't routinely dominate every stage of our first phase possession then we are denying ourselves a proper attacking platform and committing to having to live off scraps from defensive spillage or turnovers.
 The reality of today's output seemed to highlight there is still some work to do in our lineout and while the scrum did well to hold its own against some big lumps - we probably weren't seeing the quality of 1st phase possession we needed to give our backs a chance to properly exploit their opponents.
-In a similar manner while our backrow did very containing a lively and robust WP threat for most of the time - we weren't really able to really replicate any regular threat in any meaningful manner.
+In a similar manner while our backrow did very well containing a lively and robust WP threat for most of the time - we weren't really able to really replicate any regular threat in any meaningful manner.

 A Solid performance defensively which the boys should take heart from, but for second half loss of focus we might have been more competitive throughout the second half and prevented WP getting their tails up and effectively exploiting their pace.